fiandev/desk-backup/README.md

+# Desk-Backup

-# Desk-Tool: A Linux Desktop Configuration Backup & Restore System
+## A Linux Desktop Configuration Backup & Restore System

 A super shell scripts to automatically back up, restore, and sync a Linux desktop configuration (dotfiles, applications, and more) using Git.
 Designed to speed up the setup process on a new machine or after a fresh OS install.

 ## ✨ Features

 -   **Application List Backup:** Saves a list of installed applications from DNF and Flatpak.
--   **Dotfiles Management with Git:** Uses the efficient "Git Bare Repository" method to track individual configuration files across the home directory.
+-   **File Backup Management with Git:** Uses the efficient "Git Bare Repository" method to track individual configuration files across the home directory.
 -   **Smart Setup Process:** Includes an interactive setup script for initial configuration.
 -   **One-Shot Restore:** A single command to restore the entire work environment on a new machine.
 -   **Memorable Aliases:** Short commands (`desk-backup`, `desk-import`, etc.) for daily operations.